Creating a new Third-Party Integration

 This guide assumes you have Soundcheck installed in your backstage instance.
 If you don't, follow this guide to install Soundcheck backend and this guide to install the Soundcheck frontend before proceeding.

-Understanding FactCollectors
+Understanding Integrations

 interface.
-This interface is defined in the
+These interfaces are defined in the @spotify/backstage-plugin-soundcheck-node

-package, but we replicate it here for convenience:
+We replicate both here for convenience:

 /**